theNewDynamic/oregonsadventurecoast.com/content/event/octoberfish.md

 #### **Enjoy food, spirits, art and lots of MUSIC.**

-Come join us for another year in celebration of Coos Culture, games and activities for the kids, great music for the adults, yoga & movement workshops, local art and a tuna cookout.
+Come join us on October 5, 2024 at the Oregon Institute of Marine Biology in Charleston to celebrate Coos Culture!
+Octoberfish is an annual event featuring games and activities for the kids, great music for the adults, yoga & movement workshops, local art and a tuna cookout.
 7 Devils Brewing Company will be serving their craft beer.

 **Saturday October 5th from 10am to 4pm!
 Don't Miss the Fun but bring your lawn chair!**